-TA-R projects are designed to enable upscaling and/or replication of results funded under previous LIFE projects or of other Union programmes, as long as they contribute to the objectives of the LIFE programme.
+TA-R projects are designed to assist with the upscaling and/or replication of results funded under previous LIFE projects or of other Union programmes, as long as they contribute to the objectives of the LIFE programme.

 The former project beneficiary should in principle be the coordinator of the TA-R project.
-In well justified cases it may participate not as a coordinator, but it should in any case be part of the TA-R project consortium.
+In well justified cases it may participate in a role other than as coordinator, but it should in any case be part of the TA-R project consortium.